Trading vs investing: what’s the difference?

 Investors will take a longer-term look at markets, assessing the future health and growth prospects of a company over years and even decades.
 Traders or speculators will look at rising and falling markets over a shorter time frame in order to profit from volatility.

-Read on for our detailed explanations of trading and investing or take a look at the table below for a summary of the key differences.
+Read on for our detailed explanations of trading and investing.

 Basics of investing